kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ### Preloading micro frontends

-Starting with this release, the Kyma Console uses the micro frontend preloading feature provided by [Luigi](https://luigi-project.io).
-Preloading micro frontends in the background speeds up the overall loading process and improves performance.
+We attach great importance to Kyma performance, constantly wanting to speed things up.
+That's why the Kyma Console uses the micro frontend preloading feature provided by [Luigi](https://luigi-project.io).
+Preloading micro frontends in the background shortes the overall loading process and improves performance.

 ## Compass